 What you drink with that 3 am leftover sandwich totally matters.

-Turkey, mashed potatoes, stuffing, and green bean casserole are great and all (Psych!
-Green bean casserole is nasty!), but let's be honest: if you're going to make it through a night of loud-mouthed relatives, football upsets, and Grandma's "special" holiday dish, you're gonna need booze.
+Turkey, mashed potatoes, stuffing, and green bean casserole are great and all, but let's be honest: if you're going to make it through a night of loud-mouthed relatives, football upsets, and Grandma's "special" holiday dish, you're gonna need booze.

 The beer: Westbrook Gose

 Zach says: When you need a beer that both stokes your appetite and doesn’t throttle you into a pre-dinner beer nap, you need Westbrook Gose.
 This beer says it all right on the can: sour, salty, delicious.

 The wine: NV Col Del Sol Prosecco di Valdobbiadene